Nathamuni

-Birth and family
+Biography

+Early life

 Nathamuni is generally considered to have been born in 823 CE and to have died in 951 CE.
-His birth name was Aranganathan; however, he was known as Nathamuni or literally the Saint-lord (Nathan - lord, muni - saint) An alternative view is that he was born in 582 CE and died in 922 CE.
+His birth name was Aranganathan; however, he was known as Nathamuni, which literally means Saint-lord (Nathan - lord, muni - saint).
+An alternative view is that he was born in 582 CE and died in 922 CE.
 Yet another view is that Nathamuni was born at Viranarayana Puram sometime shortly after 907 CE and flourished in the 10th century.
-The traditional view that he lived for than 400 years is untenable.
+The traditional view that he lived for more than 400 years is untenable.
 It is likely that Nathamuni lived for slightly over a hundred years in that region controlled by the Chola kings before they rose to the peak of their greatness.
 His birth star was Anusham.